Buenos Aires Underground

 The network expanded rapidly during the early decades of the 20th century; by 1944, its main routes were completed, with the addition of its newest line occurring as late as 2007.
 The pace of expansion fell sharply after the Second World War.
 In the late 1990s, expansion resumed at a quicker pace, and four new lines were planned for the network.
 Despite this, the network's expansion has been largely exceeded by the transportation needs of the city and is said to be overcrowded.
-As of 2015, two modernisation plans have been presented: City of Buenos Aires law 670, proposing the creation of 3 new lines (F, G, and I), and the PETERS plan, wherein 2 lines are created and the I line is postponed for future expansion, plus several other route amendments.
-Since 2019, there are no expansions under construction, for the first time in half a century.
+In 2015, two modernization plans were presented: City of Buenos Aires Law 670, proposing the creation of 3 new lines (F, G, and I), and the PETERS plan, wherein 2 lines were to be created and the I line would have been postponed for future expansion, plus several other route amendments.
+However, since 2019, there have been no expansions under construction, for the first time in half a century.

-The entire network was nationalised in 1939, remaining in state hands and operation until the mid-1990s, when it entered into a concession model.
-The previously state-operated lines were offered as 20-year concessions to interested private parties; the two complementary lines were also included in this privatisation, and all have been operated by Metrovías since 1995, though the network and rolling stock remain the property of the City of Buenos Aires.
+The entire network was nationalized in 1939, remaining in state hands and operation until the mid-1990s, when it entered into a concession model.
+The previously state-operated lines were offered as 20-year concessions to interested private parties; the two complementary lines were also included in this privatization, and all were operated by Metrovías from 1995 to 2021, though the network and rolling stock remain the property of the City of Buenos Aires.

+In December 2021, "Emova Movilidad S.A." took over the concession of the Buenos Aires Underground for 12 years.
+Emova is also part of the Roggio Group, associated with former operator Metrovías.

 History

 The Subte opened in 1913, becoming the 13th underground system in the world, as well as the first in Latin America, the Southern Hemisphere and the Hispanophone world, followed by the Madrid Metro in 1919.
+The creation of the underground was part of a number of other urban transformations.
+A system of public water and sewage was first completed in 1886 and expanded in the subsequent decades, and many streets were paved as part of this same urban renewal.

-The network was originally built and operated by three separate private companies and later nationalised in 1939.
+The underground network was originally built and operated by three separate private companies and later nationalized in 1939.
 In 1952 it was absorbed by a unified state administration, in 1963 it became the property of a newly founded company, which changed hands in 1979.
 The Subte then entered into a concession model in the mid-1990s through which private sector parties were to submit bids to execute investment plans "designed and funded" by the state, while implemented by the concessionaire.
 All the Underground lines, along with the Urquiza Line and Premetro were offered as 20-year concessions to interested private parties.
 By 1995, Metrovías took over the Subte under a $395 million plan.